coderefinery/TTT4HPC_resource_management/content/exercises.rst

 ------------

 Use dd to generate a large file.
 Try this on you local machine and on an HPC system.
 Which is faster?
-When woudl the HPC system be slower than a desktop?
+When would the HPC system be slower than a desktop?